istergak/istergak/README.md

 ## *Hello, there* 👋 *my name is Ioannis*

-- MSc Computational Physics (Physics Department | AUTH) ⚙️
+- MSc Computational Physics (Physics Department | AUTh) ⚙️
-- BSc Physics (Physics Department | AUTH) 🎓
+- BSc Physics (Physics Department | AUTh) 🎓

 At the moment, I am a postgraduate student at MSc Computational Physics at Aristotle University of Thessaloniki
 - 🖥️ I’m working on many computational projects for my classes at the University